mouradboutrid/Grid-World-BT/GridWorld-RL-Experiments/Readme.md

 - Deep reiforcement learning behaviere in a Dynamic **GridWorld** with moving obstacles and goals
 - Supports both **manual agents** and **Stable-Baselines3** agents
-- Modular environment compatible with Gym API
+- Modular environment compatible with gymnasium
 - Performance comparison

 ---